hakella10/mail-agent/README.md

 3) Activate venv and run the lms_agent.py.
    - ```cd <path-to-dir/mail-agent>```
-   - ```python -m venv .venv```
    - ```.venv\Scripts\activate```
    - ```python lms_agent.py```

 4) Launch a chat interface http://localhost:7860 via browser.
 *Please note that response could be slow and sometimes encounter miss hits.
-Miss hits can be reduced with a bit of prompt engineeering*
+Miss hits can be reduced with a bit of prompt engineering*

    ![Interact with ChatUI](images/LMStudio-usage.png)